 BACKGROUND: Regional Transportation Planning Agencies (RTPAs) are required to update their RTPs every five years.
-The current Placer County Regional Transportation Plan (RTP) 2036 was adopted by the Board in February 2016.
+The current Placer County Regional Transportation Plan (RTP) 2040 was adopted by the Board in December 2019.
 The RTP provides the long-range, comprehensive direction for transportation improvements within Placer County.
 The RTP includes regional transportation goals, objectives, and policies that guide the development of a balanced, multi-modal transportation system.
 The RTP also includes a financial analysis that forecasts transportation funding available over the twenty year horizon of the plan.

-PCTPA actively participated with SACOG and our other regional partners in the update of the six-county Metropolitan Transportation Plan (MTP), which was adopted concurrently with the PCTPA RTP in February 2016.
+PCTPA actively participated with SACOG and our other regional partners in the update of the six-county Metropolitan Transportation Plan (MTP), which was adopted in November 2019.
 Technical reasons for this joint effort include reference to the PCTPA/SACOG Memorandum of Understanding (MOU) dated April 11, 2001, which states SACOG provides air quality conformity and other federal requirements for the RTP.